VerosK/ansible-acme-sh/README.md

 Dependencies
 ------------

 This role has no dependencies.
-Well, the `nc` should be installed on target host to start `acme.sh`.
+But `nc` should be probably installed on the target host to start `acme.sh`.

 Example Playbook
 ----------------

     - hosts: webservers
       roles:
-         - role: veros.acme-sh
+         - role: VerosK.acme-sh

 License
 -------

-BSD || WTFPL
+BSD-2 || WTFPL

 Author Information
 ------------------